Radiologic Technology

 What form of training does Brookdale offer?

 The Radiologic Technology Program is a full-time A.A.S. professional degree program.
 Students seeking admission to the program must meet specific program admissions requirements.
 Once admitted into the program, you will be in classroom instruction, laboratory practice, and clinical practice for 35-40 hours per week.
 During the first summer, you will participate in a 6-week, 40-hour clinical practicum, and in the second summer, a 3-week clinical practicum.
+Upon graduation, graduates sit for a national certification examination prior to obtaining a New Jersey radiography license to practice radiography.

 Prospective students will complete a college application and program application.
 For the college application Start Here!